The Deep Dive, Getting to the Bottom of Daylight Saving Time

 If these circumstances are seen from a DST perspective, your preferred bedtime instead would appear to be 11:30 PM, a Night Owl.
 From a perspective of DST combined with an improper time zone, your preferred bedtime would appear to be even later, 12:30 AM, again a Night Owl.
 Your modest and sensible intention of simply choosing a proper 10:30 PM bedtime calls you a Night Owl in either of these two cases.

 The term Night Owl may be saying something about social time, but it is on less firm ground when it comes to fundamental conditions.
 We are separated from the natural unfolding of the day to the extent that often we cannot recognize its underlying time.
-Layers of adulteration have distorted time to such an extent that not only new seasons of morning darkness have been created, but even ordinary events, such as identifying bedtime, have become needlessly confusing, often misleading.
+Layers of adulteration have distorted time to such an extent that not only new seasons of winter morning darkness have been created, but even ordinary events, such as identifying bedtime, have become needlessly confusing, often misleading.

 Daylight Saving Is a Trap